its0x4d/v2client/README.md

-# V2Client - A V2Ray/V2Fly client for python
+# V2Client - A V2Ray server management for python

 # Installation